invisi101/searxng-local/README.md

 It was really useful for setting SearxNG up on friends' computers and I do plan to try to make a new working version at some point, but not sure when I'll have time.
 Anyway, for what it's worth......

+The good news is that the instructions from SearxNG themselves are much clearer than what I remember before.
+I installed it with no issues by following the instrux on their website at https://docs.searxng.org/admin/installation-searxng.html

 -------